Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 end
 ```

-Note that with the lack of templating...
-I should go look into that.
+(Note that with the lack of templating...
+I should go look into that.) < Now fixed.
+Note that while the ruby syntax css appears to be imported by default not all are, and might require [extra effort](https://jekyllrb.com/docs/liquid/tags/#stylesheets-for-syntax-highlighting) ;).

 So having skimmed the relevant documentation, it looks like the `layout` front-matter is a direct reference to an html file in the `_layouts` directory that Jekyll is going to reference to build the page (very similar to `renderer` in `sites`).
 Theslates template doesn't define any layout other than default.
 Thus it gets rendered without any templating.
 Let's test.